- Yes or No Tarot Spread Guide: Everything You Need to Know - October 8, 2022

-So, on with the deck review!
 Now, I normally prefer modern decks that stick to the original Rider-Waite imagery, such as The Modern Witch Tarot deck by Lisa Sterle.
 This is just my own preference.
 I like how easy they are to read, and I find the up-to-date images pretty cool!

 Because of this, I really didn’t know how I was going to feel about the Ostara deck.
-This deck brings in traditional themes around nature and the wilderness, with fairytale, fantasy-style artwork.
+This deck brings in traditional themes around nature and the wilderness with a fairytale, fantasy-style artwork.
 The name Ostara actually refers to the spring equinox, and this definitely sets the vibe of the deck.
 The imagery feels old-school and whimsical, and you feel there is an energy of awakening and renewal with the deck.

-It is created by four artists who live in Vancouver; Molly Applejohn, Eden Cook, Krista Gibbard, and Julia Iredale.
+It is created by four artists who live in Vancouver; Molly Applejohn, Eden Cooke, Krista Gibbard, and Julia Iredale.
 I love how the deck is a collaboration, and this makes me excited to see the eclectic mix of styles and ideas!

 So, what did I find out when I unboxed it and connected with it?

 Firstly, the boxing of the deck is beautiful.
 It comes in a beautiful green-blue box that feels pretty magical when you hold it in your hands.
 On the front is the image of the High Priestess card.
 It comes with a magnetic lid, and you open it up with a red ribbon.
 As I store my Tarot decks in their boxes, it was really nice to see a deck that has had a lot of thought put into its packaging.